gcugli/gitops-testdrive/docs/deploying-apps.md

 # Start ArgoCD Console

-Every user has his own ArgoCD cluster already deployed in a namespace called "userXY-openshift-gitops".
-In order to acess to the ArgoCD web console, go to Developer view > Select Topology from the left menu > Then select the Project userXY-openshift-gitops
+For this excercise, every user has his own ArgoCD server already deployed in a namespace called "userXY-openshift-gitops".
+In order to access to the ArgoCD web console and login, go to Developer view > Select Topology from the left menu > Then select the Project "userXY-openshift-gitops"

 ![Deploying Application](../img/installingC66.png "Deploying Application")

-Now click in the arrow next to the POD called "argo-server"
+Now click in the arrow next to the POD called "argo-server" to open the URL.

 ![Deploying Application](../img/installingC67.png "Deploying Application")